Population and migration

 - –

-.
+—-.
 This projection is one of several population projection variants for the years from 2020 forward produced by UN DESA.
 The projections are highly dependent on the path that future fertility takes.
-The assumptions for the medium variant projections imply that the average fertility rate of the world will decline from 2.5 births per woman in 2019 to 2.2 in 2050.
+The assumptions for the medium variant projections imply that the average fertility rateFertility rate is defined as “The average number of live births a hypothetical cohort of women would have at the end of their reproductive period if they were subject during their whole lives to the fertility rates of a given period and if they were not subject to mortality.
+It is expressed as live births per woman.” -—

 Donec tincidunt vel mauris a dignissim.
 Curabitur sodales nunc id vestibulum tempor.
 Nunc tortor orci, sodales nec eros eget.